Red flag petition filed against officer in fatal shooting

 In her Jan.
-9 petition for an extreme risk protection order, Susan Holmes said there was a credible risk of unlawful or reckless use of a firearm by Phillip Morris because he threatened and killed her son, 19-year-old Jeremy Holmes.
+9 petition for an extreme risk protection order, Susan Holmes said there was a credible risk of unlawful or reckless use of a firearm by Phillip Morris because he threatened and killed her son, 19-year-old Jeremy Holmes, and because she said he has shown ongoing violence and aggression.

-Morris’ actions were investigated and deemed justified.
-A message left for his attorney was not immediately returned Wednesday.
+Morris’ actions were investigated in the shooting and deemed justified by the district attorney, who noted that Morris tried to de-escalate the situation.
+A message left for his attorney was not returned Wednesday.

 The law, which took effect Jan.
 1, is similar to those adopted in over a dozen other states and intended to allow family members or law enforcement to seek a court order to confiscate the weapons of people they believe could harm themselves or others.
 Holmes did not seek an emergency removal of the weapons so no action will be taken until after a judge considers it during a hearing on Thursday.